zzlin237/dco-benchmark/README.md

 make
 ```

-## Test

-1. Test the queries of the datasets.
+2. Test the queries of the datasets.

 ```sh
 ./src/batch/hnsw_search.sh